mrjones2014/legendary.nvim/README.md

 ## Features

-- Define your keymaps, commands, and `augroup`/`autocmd`s as simple Lua tables, then bind them with `legendary.nvim`
+- Define your keymaps, commands, `augroup`/`autocmd`s, and even arbitrary Lua functions, as simple Lua tables, then bind them with `legendary.nvim`
 - Integration with [which-key.nvim](https://github.com/folke/which-key.nvim), use your existing `which-key.nvim` tables with `legendary.nvim`
 - Anonymous mappings -- show mappings/commands in the finder without having `legendary.nvim` handle creating them
 - Uses `vim.ui.select()` so it can be hooked up to a fuzzy finder using something like [dressing.nvim](https://github.com/stevearc/dressing.nvim) for a VS Code command palette like interface